David loves to share his passion for gardening and help others delight in the wonders of growing and caring for incredible plants.

-Summer seasons will require you to pay extra attention to the moisture level, as soil can dry out very quickly—and with well-draining soil, the tree will need extra attention.
+Summer seasons will require you to pay extra attention to the moisture level, as the soil can dry out very quickly—and with well-draining soil, the tree will need extra attention.
 To check on the moisture level, it's best to insert a chopstick into the soil as a gauge of how wet it still is.

 Note: There are two ways to water a bonsai.
-You can either shower the plant, or immerse the whole pot in water so that the holes on the bottom of the pot will allow water to find its way up into the soil.
+You can either shower the plant or immerse the whole pot in water so that the holes on the bottom of the pot will allow water to find its way up into the soil.

 What Kinds of Fertilizer Should You Use?

 The key to significant growth is fertilization.
 When talking about bonsai fertilization, we run into the term organic and inorganic again.
 When fertilization is being used in bonsai, it's important to know that the tree is unaware of what its receiving, organic or inorganic.
 The plant will take what you give it and will thrive.
 That being said, there are some important differences between the two.